 I don’t doubt that my educator colleagues have good intentions or care deeply about the children in their care.
 And of course, many school districts and IEP teams across the country value parents as equal partners on their child’s team.
 However, in my experience, this doesn’t appear to be the norm.

-Unfortunately, our educational systems haven’t caught up with the wisdom of relational neuroscience, which has come to the public’s attention over the past two decades.
+Unfortunately, our educational systems haven’t caught up with the wisdom of relational neuroscience, which has only come to the public’s attention over the past decades.
 Children’s brains develop best in the context of solid, trusting relationships with parents and caregivers.
 And since relationships build brains, we must value parents as the most profound influence in their child’s life.
 That doesn’t necessarily mean agreeing with everything a parent says or granting all they request.
 It’s more fundamental: parents need to be respected and heard, especially when it comes to their child’s emotional health.